puppetlabs/pe_client.rb/README.md

 It provides convenient access to PE's HTTP APIs.

 > [!NOTE]
-> This gem is a work in progress and may not cover all PE API endpoints.
+> This gem may not cover all Puppet API endpoints.
-> The specification for this gem focuses on PE 2025.6 and Puppet Core 8.16 APIs.
+> The specification for this gem focuses on PE 2025.6, Puppet Core 8.16 and newer APIs.
 > If you use different versions of PE or Puppet Core, some endpoints may not be available or may behave differently.

 ## Features
-Currently implemented endpoints:
+Supported endpoints:
 - Node Inventory v1
 - Node Classifier v1
 - RBAC v1 and v2